 List of the Best Online Banks in Portugal

 If you are a non-resident but have a NIF number (Portuguese tax number), you can open your account online.
 In this case, you’re required to do a video call with the bank after you submit your documents.
 The list below offers the best online banks you can use to open your bank account.
-You can both open your account online and use online banking with these banks:
+You can easily open your account online and do all your transactions online with the below banks:

 - Banco N26